 Upon successful completion of this program, students will be able to:

-On successful completion of the program, the student will demonstrate a strong ability to investigate, assess and use data from multiple sources, a solid proficiency in qualitative and quantitative research methods, and an ability to conduct high- quality research projects.
+Research Capacity: On successful completion of the program, the student will demonstrate a strong ability to investigate, assess and use data from multiple sources, solid proficiency in qualitative and quantitative research methods, and an ability to conduct high- quality research projects.